Functional Quantum Computing: An Optical Approach: Conclusion

 \section{Conclusion}

 \paragraph*{}

 A new model of functional quantum computation has recently been presented, one which describes quantum computers as a collection of quantum operators with programmable interconnections.
-Within this model, a proof-of-principle operation, $Q^{(N)}_{\mathrm{PERMUTE}}$, has been proposed which takes as input: $N$ quantum operators, a quantum control register, and an input quantum state; the input operators are coherently re-ordered according to the state of the control register and then applied to the input state.
-Here, we have proposed an all-optical device which implements $Q^{(N)}_{\mathrm{PERMUTE}}$ on a single photon whose temporal mode provides the control qubits for the permutation and whose polarization state is used as the input quantum state.
-This all-optical device utilizes $2N-2$ newly demonstrated quantum switches \cite{HallSwitchPRL, HallSwitchNJP, xbarswitch}, and a single physical implementation of each quantum operator to be permuted.
-Although this device does not scale (because it requires $N^M$ temporal modes), its implementation can drastically reduce the number of physical copies of devices used in a quantum computation, and constructing it will demonstrate that the new functional formalism is valid, opening the door to further development, and, possibly, new quantum algorithms.
+Within this model, a proof-of-principle operation, $N\!-switch$, has been proposed which takes as input: $N$ quantum operators, a quantum control register, and an input quantum state; the input operators are coherently re-ordered according to the state of the control register and then applied to the input state.
+While operator permutation is currently of interest both fundamental science and quantum information processing, there has been no discussion of practical methods to permute more than two operators.
+We have proposed an all-optical device to implement $N\!-switch$ for a photonic signal whose superposition over multiple temporal modes encodes the control qubits for the permutation and whose other degrees of freedom are used to encode the computational quantum state.
+This all-optical device utilizes $2N-2$ quantum switches, and a single physical implementation of each quantum operator to be permuted.
+We have also presented a scheme in which an optical $N\!-switch$ device may be used to test the commutativity of two physical quantum operators.
+Although the optical $N\!-switch$ device is not scale-able, it could be used for small or test-bed systems.

+This work was supported in part by the National Aeronautics and Space Administration (NASA) Space Technology Research Fellowship (Grant No. NNX12AN27H).
+Although this work has been available as arXiv:1211.1257v1 since 2012, it has only now been submitted for peer review due to a professional conflict for PK.